kumahq/kuma-website/docs/docs/1.0.6/quickstart/universal.md

 **Protip**: Use `#kumamesh` on Twitter to chat about Kuma.
 :::

 Congratulations!
-You have completed the quickstart for Kubernetes, but there is so much more that you can do with Kuma:
+You have completed the quickstart for Universal mode, but there is so much more that you can do with Kuma:

 * Explore the [Policies](/policies) available to govern and orchestrate your service traffic.
 * Read the [full documentation](/docs) to learn about all the capabilities of Kuma.